ykertous/senior-data-engineer/README.md

 **Time Allocation**: 3 hours

 ## Problem Statement
-MedAnalytics Inc. processes monthly patient monitoring data from multiple hospitals.
+Owkin. processes monthly patient monitoring data from multiple hospitals.
 Your task is to design and implement a batch processing pipeline that handles vital signs measurements and lab results data, making it suitable for research and analysis purposes.

 ## Data Description